-on a weekly basis, i have conversations with people inquiring about washing their face. "am i doing it right? is my cleanser really working?" despite it being a seemingly simple task, there really is an effective way to cleanse. additionally, we all have those habits which may be quick, but they’re doing more harm than good when it comes to fostering the health of our skin. below i cover some frequently asked questions and also outline the cleansing routine that has completely transformed my skin for the better.
+on a weekly basis, i have conversations with people inquiring about washing their face. "am i doing it right? is my cleanser working the way it's intended?" despite it being a seemingly simple task, there really is an effective, "right" way to cleanse. additionally, we all have those habits which may be quick, but they’re doing more harm than good when it comes to fostering the health of our skin. below i cover some frequently asked questions and also outline the cleansing routine that has completely transformed my skin for the better.

 Q: it doesn’t seem like my cleanser is removing all of my makeup, how do i fix this?

 A: i’d recommend never trying to remove a full-face of makeup with your cleanser alone. a good rule of thumb is to first remove your makeup (see routine below) and then cleanse. additionally, double-cleansing can be an effective evening habit. also, be gentle around the eye area: use a cotton pad to dab with a gentle makeup remover or a milky cleanser like our coconut + aloe cleanser.

 Q: should i wash my face in the shower?

 A: never. in fact, don’t even tempt yourself-always leave your cleanser at your vanity/sink area. putting your face under the shower water, especially if it’s warm, will dry you out and can cause premature aging. when washing your hair, tip your head back towards the water to avoid excess water and shampoo on your face.